PowerShell/platyPS/docs/Merge-MarkdownHelp.md

 # Merge-MarkdownHelp

 ## SYNOPSIS
-Merge multiply markdown version of the same cmdlets into a single markdown file.
+Merge multiple markdown versions of the same cmdlet into a single markdown file.

 ## SYNTAX